eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.binding.https.md

 1. The `<base>` notation indicates the base URL for a [=Connector=] endpoint.
 For example, if the scheme is `https` and the full hostname is `connector.example.com`, the URL `<base>/transfers/request` will map to `https://connector.example.com/transfers/request`.
-2. All request and response messages must use the `application/json` media type.
+2. All request and response [=Messages=] must use the `application/json` media type.
 Derived media types, e.g., `application/ld+json` may be exposed in addition.

 ### Transfer Error